uselessbongo/tease-tuesday-ideas/README.md

 * KH sits in wand chair
 * Watch KH use vibrator or dildo
 * Intercourse - KH rides LP (This is probably a better Freaky Friday activity)
+* LP Wears a Dildo Harness and stays locked (Freaky Friday)

 ## Teasing Locked Partner (LP)